Overview

 Best Practices

-- Use descriptive names that clearly identify the MCP server or deployment
+When organizing your projects:- Use descriptive names that clearly identify the MCP server or deployment

 - Keep production and development environments in separate projects